gregcaporaso/2017.06.15-qiime2-at-igs/workshop-commands.md

 curl -sL "https://docs.qiime2.org/2017.5/data/tutorials/moving-pictures/taxonomy.qza" > taxonomy.qza
 ```

-QIIME 2 analyses, derived from the [QIIME 2 "Moving Pictues tutorial"](https://docs.qiime2.org/2017.5/tutorials/moving-pictures/).
+# Perform QIIME 2 analyses

+In this section you'll run a few QIIME 2 visualizers.
 Each of these steps will generate a `.qzv` file, which you can view at https://view.qiime2.org.
+Each of these steps is described in detail in the [QIIME 2 "Moving Pictures of the Human Microbiome" tutorial](https://docs.qiime2.org/2017.5/tutorials/moving-pictures/), and questions are presented that will allow you to test your understanding of the visualizations.

+## Generate summaries of the feature table and feature sequences
 ```bash
 qiime feature-table summarize \
   --i-table table.qza \